-Figure 1 (a) illustrates urbanization across English counties between 1760 and 1830.
-The light-shading indicates counties where during that period the population per square mile increased more than 15%.
-The medium-shading indicates counties where during that period the population per square mile increased more than 20%.
-The black-shading indicates that the population density of the county of Middlesex increased by more than 400%.
+Figure 1.
+Geographic distribution of estate Acts, 1760 to 1830 shading indicates counties where during that period the population per square mile increased by more than 200.
+The black shading indicates that the population per square mile of the county of Middlesex increased by more than 4,000, which is equivalent to a 227 per cent increase between 1760 and 1830.
 The growth of population in Middlesex stems from the growth of London.
-Growth of population in the Midlands stems from the rise of industries, such as textiles, manufacturing, and mining, and the ensuing expansion of industrial urban areas.
-In the Midlands, the county that experienced the most growth was Lancashire.
-Its population grew by more than 1 million, with much of the growth concentrated in the cities of Manchester and Liverpool.
+Growth of population in the Midlands and the North stems from the rise of industries, such as textiles, manufacturing and mining, and the ensuing expansion of industrial urban areas.
+In the North, the county that experienced the most growth was Lancashire.
+Its population grew by more than I million, with much of the growth concentrated in the cities of Manchester and Liverpool.

-Figure 1 (b) through (d) reveal that between 1760 and 1830, estate acts were concentrated in industrializing urban areas.
-Figure 1 (b) illustrates the number of acts authorizing sales of settled land that Parliament passed between 1760 and 1830.
-The light-shading indicates counties with more than one and a half estate acts per 100 square miles.
-The medium-shading indicates counties with more than three estate acts per 100 square miles.
-The black-shading indicates that Middlesex had more than 20 acts per 100 square miles.
-Figure 1 (c) illustrates the number of estate acts authorizing leases per 100 square miles.
-The light-shading indicates counties with more than one-tenth of an act per 100 square miles.
-The black-shading indicates that Middlesex had more than 20 acts per 100 square miles.
-Figure 1 (d) illustrates the number of estate acts authorizing mortgages per 100 square miles.
-The light-shading indicates counties with more than one act per 1000 square miles.
-The black-shading indicates that Middlesex had more than 10 acts per 1000 square miles.
+Figures 1(b) to (d) reveal that between 1760 and 1830, estate Acts were concentrated in industrializing urban areas.
+Figure 1(b) illustrates the number of Acts authorizing sales of settled land that Parliament passed between 1760 and 1830.
+The light shading indicates counties with more than one and a half estate Acts per 100 square miles.
+The medium shading indicates counties with more than three estate Acts per 100 square miles.
+The black shading indicates that Middlesex had more than 20 Acts per 100 square miles.
+Figure 1(c) illustrates the number of estate Acts authorizing leases per 100 square miles.
+The light shading indicates counties with more than one-tenth of an Act per 100 square miles.
+The black shading indicates that Middlesex had more than 20 Acts per 100 square miles.
+Figure 1(d) illustrates the number of estate Acts authorizing mortgages per 100 square miles.
+The light shading indicates counties with more than one Act per 100 square miles.
+The black shading indicates that Middlesex had more than 10 Acts per 100 square miles.